tamucc-comp-bio/how_to/howto_dvc.md

    ```

    > NOTE!
-   > If you are queried for another user's password, `ctrl-c` to cancel command, then run `dvc remote modify myremote user cbird`, replacing `cbird` with your username
+   > If you are queried for another user's password, `ctrl-c` to cancel command, then run `dvc remote modify myremote user cbird --local`, replacing `cbird` with your username

   - Example, don't copy and paste.